YuTeChang/PoweredByPace/docs/SETUP_BACKEND.md

 ### 6. Initialize Database Schema

-After setting up environment variables, initialize the database:
+After setting up environment variables, initialize the database.

+If you're using Supabase and the script cannot connect (common due to pooler settings), run the SQL manually:
+- Copy from `npm run init:db:sql`
+- Paste into Supabase Dashboard → SQL Editor → Run

 #### Option A: Using npm script (Easiest)